Music Fundamentals Online, T109, and T151 prerequisites

 MFO in the first week of classes

-Some students may miss the opportunity to take MFO during the summer.
+Some students hoping to take T151 in the fall may miss the opportunity to take MFO during the summer.
 (This could include some students admitted to the Jacobs School of Music late, and non-music majors who wish to take T151 but were unaware of MFO.)
-For these students, a final opportunity to take MFO will be available during the first week of classes in the fall semester (August 26–30, 2013).
+For these students, a final opportunity to take MFO is offered during the first week of classes in the fall semester (August 25–29, 2014).
 Completion of MFO during this short period of time may be difficult, and access to MFO during this time will be by special permission only (send an email to mfo [at] indiana [dot] edu to describe your circumstances and request permission).
-Incoming music majors who received information about MFO in May are expected to meet the August 16 deadline, and will not be given permission to take MFO during the first week of classes.
+Incoming music majors who received information about MFO in May are expected to meet the regular August 15 deadline, and will not be given permission to take MFO during the first week of classes.

 Students who fail to complete MFO during the summer may take the course MUS-T109 (Rudiments of Music) as an alternate way of satisfying the prerequisites for T151.
 The content of T109 is similar to the content of MFO.

-T109 is offered in every fall and spring semester, in both traditional and online sections.
-Because T151 is offered only in the fall semester, students who take T109 during the 2013–14 academic year will be unable to take T151 until fall 2014.
+T109 is offered in every fall semester as a traditional class, and in both the fall and spring semesters as an online class.
+Because T151 is offered only in the fall semester, students who take T109 during the academic year will be unable to take T151 until the following fall.

 T109 carries General Education Arts and Humanities credit.

-The online section of T109 is offered during the first eight weeks of each fall and spring semester, beginning in fall 2013.
-Students in this online class will be required to complete the MFO pretest and all required modules, as described above.
-For security reasons and for the calculation of the course grade, students enrolled in online T109 will also be required to take two in-person examinations.
-The course grade will be determined based on completion of the required MFO modules and the grades on the two exams.
+Online sections of T109 are offered in eight-week sessions during the fall and spring semesters.
+Students in the online class are required to complete the MFO pretest and all required modules, as described above.
+For security reasons and for the calculation of the course grade, students enrolled in online T109 are also required to take two in-person examinations.
+The course grade is determined based on completion of the required MFO modules and the grades on the two exams.

 Getting T109 credit for completing MFO

-Students who complete MFO in the summer do not automatically receive course credit by doing so.
-Students who successfully complete MFO can, however, later receive T109 credit (including the General Education credit) in either of the following ways:
+Non-music majors who successfully complete MFO during the summer do not automatically receive course credit for doing so, but they can later receive T109 credit (including the General Education credit) in either of the following ways:

-If a student who has completed MFO subsequently completes T151 (Music Theory and Literature I) with a grade of D– or better, the student may fill out a special credit application in the Music Undergraduate Office in order to receive T109 credit.
-Because T151 is a required class for music majors, this is the preferred way for music majors to receive T109 credit.
+If a student who has completed MFO subsequently completes T151 with a grade of D– or better, the student may fill out a special credit application in the Music Undergraduate Office in order to receive T109 credit.

 A student who has completed MFO, or any part of MFO, may register for the online section of T109 in a later semester.
 MFO modules already completed will count toward the requirements for T109.
 The student will need to complete any remaining modules, and take the two exams.